Icinga/icingaweb2-module-elasticsearch/doc/02-Installation.md

 ```

 ## Configuration
-Before the Elasticsearch mdoule can display anything, you have to configure at least one instance and one event type.
+Before the Elasticsearch module can display anything, you have to configure at least one instance and one event type.
 Read the [Configuration](03-Configuration.md) section for details.